AnishMehta0/error/README.md

-Erros In Solidity
-This Solidity program is a simple program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to use various error control Functions.
+Solidity Error Handling Demo
+This Solidity program demonstrates error handling mechanisms and access control within a smart contract.
+It showcases the use of require, assert, and conditional statements for handling exceptions and ensuring specific users have access to certain functions.

 Description
-This "error" contract is a Solidity program that implements error handling mechanisms.
-It keeps track of a count variable and restricts access to certain functions based on the caller's identity.
+The "error" contract keeps track of a count variable and restricts access to certain functions based on the caller's identity.
 The contract owner is set during deployment.

+Functions
-This contract provides three functions: "Require", "Assert", and "Rivert".
-The "Require" function increments the count and ensures that only the contract owner can execute the function by using the "require" statement.
-Similarly, the "Assert" function increments the count and uses the "assert" statement to verify the caller's identity.
-If the conditions are not met in either function, the transaction is reverted.
+Require: Increments the count and allows only the contract owner to execute the function using the require statement.

+Assert: Increments the count and verifies the caller's identity using the assert statement.
+The transaction is reverted if conditions are not met.

-The "Rivert" function increments the count and uses a conditional statement to check if the caller is the owner.
-If it's not, the transaction is reverted with an appropriate error message.
-Additionally, if the count variable exceeds 3, another error message is triggered, and the transaction is reverted.
-These error handling techniques showcase different ways to handle exceptions and enforce access control within the contract.
+Rivert: Increments the count and checks if the caller is the owner.
+If not, the transaction is reverted with an error message.
+If the count exceeds 3, the transaction is also reverted.

 Getting Started
-Executing program
-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+To run this program, follow these steps:

+Go to the Remix website.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., .sol).
-Copy and paste the code of this file --> FileLink
+Create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., error_handling.sol).

+Copy and paste the code from the provided Solidity file (error_handling.sol) into your new file.

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile .sol" button.
+In the "Solidity Compiler" tab, ensure the "Compiler" option is set to "0.8.4" or another compatible version.
+Click on the "Compile .sol" button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "" contract from the dropdown menu, and then click on the "Deploy" button.
+Switch to the "Deploy & Run Transactions" tab.
+Select the "error" contract from the dropdown menu and click the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the various functions. creaat a read me file
+Once deployed, interact with the contract by calling its functions through the UI.

+Usage
+Require Function: Increments the count.
+Only the contract owner can execute this function.

+Assert Function: Increments the count.
+Caller's identity is verified; transaction is reverted if conditions are not met.

+Rivert Function: Increments the count.
+Checks caller identity and count value.
+Reverts transaction if caller is not the owner or count exceeds 3.

+Note
+This is a simplified demonstration of error handling and access control in Solidity.
+In actual smart contracts, ensure to consider comprehensive security measures and thoroughly test your code before deploying it to the Ethereum network.